cubos/sdkgen/language.md

   This name only affects server code (that have to handle all client versions).
 The client generated code is always targeted at one specific plataform/version and has no name conflicts.
 This annotation is ignored for them.

 - `@cache`: Only appliable to `get` operations.
-The argument can be `weak`, which menas the function will use cache if available but always try to get the lastest information online.
+The argument can be `weak`, which means the function will use cache if available but always try to get the lastest information online.
 Or the argument can be a time duration for how long the cache is valid.
 Syntax:
   - `7d`: one week
   - `5h`: five hours
   - `10m`: ten minutes